 [Section 30 amended by No. 37 of 2004 s.
 34.]

-31. Referral of complaint to registration board
+31. Complaints not dealt with by National Board under the Health Practitioner Regulation National Law (Western Australia)

-If a complaint, or an element of a complaint, relates to a registered provider and in the Director’s opinion the complaint —

-(a) is not suitable for conciliation or investigation; or
+If a complaint, or an element of a complaint, relates to a registered provider and the complaint, or the element of the complaint, is not to be dealt with under the Health Practitioner Regulation National Law (Western Australia) section 150 by the National Board established for the provider’s health profession, the Director may deal with the complaint, or the element of the complaint, under this Part.

+[Section 31 inserted by No. 35 of 2010 s.
+81.]

-(b) should be dealt with by a registration board,
+32A.
+Notice that complaint being dealt with by National Board

-the Director may —

-(c) after consultation with that board; and

-(d) with the written consent of the person who made the complaint,

-refer the complaint, or the element of the complaint, to that board for action under section 54(1).
+If a complaint, or an element of a complaint, is being dealt with by a National Board under the Health Practitioner Regulation National Law (Western Australia) section 150, the Director must within 28 days of the Board beginning to so deal with it notify the user that the Board is dealing with it.

+[Section 32A inserted by No. 35 of 2010 s.
+81.]

 32. Referral to other bodies

 (1) If a complaint raises issues that in the opinion of the Director require investigation by another person or body, other than a registration board, the Director may refer the complaint to that person or body.